20 Things To Do In Spiti Valley For The Ultimate Experience

-Mummy Village is a small hamlet located in the Spiti Valley, known for its unique and intriguing ancient traditions.
+Mummy Village is a small Spiti Valley hamlet known for its unique and intriguing ancient traditions.
 The village is home to around 12 mummified bodies that are believed to be over 500 years old.

 These mummies are naturally preserved and are said to belong to the ancient Bhotia tribe.
 The locals in the village still practice ancient rituals and customs that have been passed down through generations.

-A visit to Mummy Village offers a fascinating insight into the ancient cultures and traditions of the region.
+Spiti things to do offers a fascinating insight into the ancient cultures and traditions of the region.
 While there, visitors can also explore the traditional architecture of the houses, enjoy the picturesque scenery, and interact with the friendly locals.

 3. Lunch in Monastery

 Having lunch in a monastery is a unique and memorable experience that one can have in the Spiti Valley.
-Several monasteries in the region, such as Key Monastery and Tabo Monastery, offer simple meals to visitors as a way to generate income for the upkeep of the monastery.
+Several monasteries in the region, such as Key Monastery and Tabo Monastery, offer simple meals to visitors to generate income for the sanctuary’s upkeep.

 The meals are usually vegetarian and consist of local dishes like thukpa, momos, and dal-rice.
-While enjoying the delicious food, visitors can also soak in the serene and peaceful atmosphere of the monastery and observe the daily routines of the monks.
+While enjoying the delicious food, visitors can also soak in the serene and peaceful atmosphere of the monastery and observe the monks’ daily routines.